Affiliate links on Android Authority may earn us a commission. Learn more.

-If apps aren’t your deal, there are still some other ways to transfer files from your PC to Android and vice versa.
+If apps aren’t your thing, there are still some other ways to transfer files from your PC to Android and vice versa.

-- Use Bluetooth – If your laptop has a Bluetooth module or if you have a Bluetooth dongle for your desktop or laptop, you can pair your device with your computer using Bluetooth and send files that way.
-Do be warned, the transfer rates are very slow and you’ll probably only want to do this with small text files, pictures, or documents.
-You probably don’t want to use this for stuff like large videos or lots of files at once.
+- Use Bluetooth: If your laptop has a Bluetooth module or if you have a Bluetooth dongle for your desktop or laptop, you can pair your device with your computer using Bluetooth and send files that way.
+The transfer rates are very slow, so only use this method for smaller files.

-- USB On-The-Go – USB OTG cables allow you to connect your device to USB devices such as mice, keyboards, and external hard drives.
-That also includes flash drives.
-You can use the cable to transfer documents to your flash drive or external hard drive or off of those things on to your Android device.
-They’re also relatively cheap on sites like Amazon and eBay.
+- USB On-The-Go: OTG cables allow you to connect your device to USB devices such as external hard drives or flash drives.
+You use the cable to transfer documents from your flash drive or external hard drive, or vice versa.

-- Share to email – This only works with small files like photos or documents, but you can send most types of files over email.
-There is a size limit for most services (usually around 20MB), but that’s more than enough for something like a simple PDF file, a document, or even some music files.
-It’s not optimal but it’s easy and everyone has email.
+- Share by email: This only works with small files like photos or documents, but you can send most types of files over email.
+Most emails have a limit of around 25MB for attachments.

-If we missed any of the best methods or apps to transfer files from Android to PC, tell us about them in the comments!
-This is an update of a formerly written article, so check the comments for some suggestions from our readers!
-To see our complete list of best app lists, click here.
+If we missed any of the best methods or apps to transfer files from Android to PC, tell us about them in the comments.